Bill Swerski's Superfans: Background

 Shortly after Robert Smigel moved from New York to Chicago in 1983 to start his career in comedy, he made his first visit to Wrigley Field to see the Cubs play.
 He noticed a prevalence of large men who wore walrus mustaches and aviator sunglasses, a look similar to Mike Ditka, who had been hired to coach the city's NFL team, the Chicago Bears, the year before.
 "There was just a swagger among these very virile-looking men", he recalled.
 "All sports fans kind of have it."

 In the following years, that swagger was rewarded as the fortunes of the city's teams improved.
-The Cubs and the White Sox both made the playoffs for the first time in decades, the National Basketball Association's Bulls drafted Michael Jordan and in 1985 the Bears capped a 15-1 regular season with victory in Super Bowl XX.
+The Cubs and the White Sox both made the playoffs for the first time in decades, the National Basketball Association's Bulls drafted Michael Jordan and in 1985 the Bears capped a 15–1 regular season with a victory in Super Bowl XX.
 Smigel began conceiving of characters based on that sort of fan, and the line "Da Bears!", but could not imagine a setting that would work.
 He told an improv classmate, Bob Odenkirk, a native of nearby Naperville, about his idea, and Odenkirk reminded him to include the slight hiss with which the word ends when pronounced with a strong enough Chicago accent, something only natives of the area would appreciate.